MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/operations-microsoft-managed-tenant-key.md

 	(Get-AadrmKeys) | Sort-Object CreationTime | Select-Object -First 1

-To change your key topology to be customer-managed (BYOK), see [Implementing your Azure Information Protection tenant key](../plan-design/plan-implement-tenant-key.md#implementing-your-azure-information-protection-tenant-key).
+To change your key topology to be customer-managed (BYOK), see [Implementing BYOK for your Azure Information Protection tenant key](../plan-design/plan-implement-tenant-key.md#implementing-byok-for-your-azure-information-protection-tenant-key).

 ## Backup and recover your tenant key
 Microsoft is responsible for backing up your tenant key and no action is required from you.